EPD - Instructor Resources - Conduct a Front-End Analysis

 It provides time and cost savings and improves the quality of the course.
 Analysis may be conducted by the Instructor, Program Director, a Curriculum Committee, Marketing, or other parties.

 - Problem: Is there a problem?
 What is it?

-- Needs: Is there a need for training or should some other solution be employed?
+- Need: Is there a need for learning or should some other solution be employed?

-- Audience/Learner: What are the skills, knowledge, and attitudes (SKAs) of the target audience?
+- Audience/Learner: Who is the intended audience?
+What are the skills, knowledge, and attitudes (SKAs) of the target audience?

 - Content: What information must I/should I impart?

 - Direct observation

 - Documentation reviews: operational procedures, manuals, job descriptions

 - Identification of gaps or task using lists and prioritization

 - Develop list of learner prerequisites for module or course